kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I hear laughing.
 - I find it ridiculous.
 It's supposed to terrify me.
 - Could the whole of Denia know I was a switcheroo porn target, and need to be rid of me because the next batch of targets needs attending to?
+- It seems likely, or worse even, perhaps many of the Denia men attended in person.

 ## Silvia